-North Korea experts say that the government and citizens view plant-derived drugs such as opium and cannabis as more acceptable than cigarettes, hard drugs like meth, and even alcohol.
+North Korea experts say the North Korean government and citizens view plant-derived drugs such as opium and cannabis as more acceptable than cigarettes, hard drugs like meth, and even alcohol.

 According to reports from the few Westerners who’ve been allowed to visit North Korea recently, it’s almost like Denver or Amsterdam.